University Administration Building, Rooms 201 & 252

 Q: I am not enrolling in full-time credit hours, am I still able to receive my full offer?

 A: Financial aid offers may be adjusted for less than full-time enrollment.
-Most grants prorate based on the number of hours you enroll in, and other aid may need to be adjusted as well based on your estimated cost of attendance.
+Most grants reduce based on the number of hours you enroll in, and other aid may need to be adjusted as well based on your estimated cost of attendance.